How Does Bitcoin Mining Work?

 However, it’s not that simple.

 Because miners first have to identify 1-megabyte (MB) worth of transaction, which is known as a block.
-Then, in order to add the transaction block to the blockchain, miners must solve a highly sophisticated computational math problem.
+Then, to add the blockchain transaction block, miners must solve a highly complex computational math problem.
 This computational math problem is also known as proof of work.

 What this does is that it allows a miner to figure out a 64-bit hexadecimal digit, called a hash.
 Thus, a higher hash rate indicates the rate at which the total hash being spit out by a node.